ZLOCRAX/Android-opsec/README.md

 Now lets move on to setting everything up perfectly to work and protect you,

 Step1(dns&macchange):
-Please go into network and internet settings and click onto private dns click Private DNS provider and input this url dns.quad9.net click save after click on internet and then your network name afterwards click network usage and treat as unmetered afterwards click privacy and use randomised MAC now exit settings.
+Please go into network and internet settings and click onto private dns click Private DNS provider and input this url dns.quad9.net click save after click on internet and then your network name afterwards click network usage and treat as unmetered afterwards click privacy and use randomised MAC and turn off send device name now exit settings.

 What this does:
 qaud9 dns will protect you against malware and phising and do not store or collect any of your data to stop phising leaks unlike google and cloudflare do.